When my baby was born, I started thinking about all kinds of grown up things I never thought about before.

 To know how much less valuable those future dollars are, you have to know the rate of return.

-By rate of return, what I mean is: you have to know what investment return you must beat for that future “return of premium” refund to NOT be worth it.
+By rate of return, I mean: you have to know what investment return you must beat for that future “return of premium” refund to NOT be worth it.

 That’s because there’s this saying in the insurance industry: “pay term, invest the difference.”
 It means that, because plain vanilla term life is the cheapest type of life insurance, you should just buy that and invest the “savings” from skipping the more expensive options.